armutcom/iyzipay-dotnet-client/README.md

 # Relation To Official Iyzipay

 This client library is a fork of [iyzipay-dotnet](https://github.com/iyzico/iyzipay-dotnet).
-The following improvments have been made:
+The following improvements have been made:

-- Unit tests in [iyipay-java](https://github.com/iyzico/iyzipay-java) library have been adapted to C#.
+- Unit tests in [iyzipay-java](https://github.com/iyzico/iyzipay-java) library have been adapted to C#.
 - Supported .NET Core 1.1 and .NET Core 2.0 by converting the client library to .NET Standard.
 - Async support provided.
 - Instead of creating a new 'HttpClient' in each request, the shared 'HttpClient' has been used.
 - Refactoring done according to C# coding standards.

-Because of armut.com is already using iyico, armut.com will keep the Armut.Iyzipay project up to date and maintain it.
+Because armut.com is already using iyzico, armut.com will keep the Armut.Iyzipay project up to date and maintain it.

 # Usage